Carl Paladino: Other political activity

 Paladino lives in New York's 27th congressional district, and said he was considering a run in New York's 26th congressional district special election, 2011; instead, he later endorsed eventual Republican nominee Jane Corwin, who lost to Kathleen Hochul.

 In October 2011, Paladino filed a lawsuit against National Grid and Verizon (the primary electric and telephone utilities in Western New York, respectively) for what he alleged were exorbitant fees which the two companies charged for services.
 He alleged that the New York State Public Service Commission failed to prevent "collusion, overbilling, mis-billing and fraud."

 Paladino filed a lawsuit against Buffalo Public Schools in July 2012, citing abuse of executive session and lack of transparency in the process of awarding a contract to the district's new superintendent.
 The lawsuit was thrown out of court within a week of its filing; Paladino said he would appeal the decision.

 Paladino endorsed Newt Gingrich in the 2012 presidential election and campaigned for him in New Hampshire.
 He also campaigned for Gingrich in New York; Paladino's impact was noted in Niagara, Cattaraugus and Wyoming Counties, counties that Paladino had carried in 2010; Gingrich, despite no longer being a serious contender for the nomination, polled strongly enough to prevent Romney (who was already the presumptive nominee at the time) from gaining a majority in those counties.

 Paladino made endorsements in the New York State senate elections, selecting three primary opponents against incumbent Republicans: Kevin Stocker against Mark Grisanti, Neil DeCarlo against Stephen Saland, and Johnny Destino against George Maziarz.
 All three candidates lost.

 Paladino endorsed Donald Trump in the 2016 presidential election and was the New York co-chair of Trump's campaign.
 Paladino aggressively pushed and threatened Republicans in New York's delegation to Congress and the State Legislature to support Trump, writing in an open letter: "This is our last request that you join 'Trump for President' and try to preserve what's left of your pathetic careers in government."
+Paladino did not donate any money to Trump's campaign by late August 2016.